Skip to main content

 Troubleshooting

 You may encounter problems when setting up and using Office conversion.
-These are the most common issues found:
+The issues can be divided into two categories:

 Configuration errors

-Some of the warnings and errors that can be encountered inside the Configurator during configuration and possible solutions.
+The following sections include the warnings and errors that you encounter inside the Configurator during configuration and possible solutions.

 Microsoft Office is not installed